racevedo12/My-Happiness/README.md

 # Description
-ServiceNow Application in which users can adopt pets.
+ServiceNow Application in which users can adopt pets or put pets up for adoption.